WICG/webpackage/explainers/subresource-loading.md

 2. Records the `resources` and _delays_ fetching a subresource specified there if either

-   - a subresource's origin is the [same origin](https://html.spec.whatwg.org/#same-origin) as the bundle's origin, or
+   - a subresource's origin is the [same origin](https://html.spec.whatwg.org/#same-origin) as the bundle's origin and its [path](https://url.spec.whatwg.org/#concept-url-path) contains the bundle's path as a prefix, or
-   - a subresource's URL is [urn::uuid](https://tools.ietf.org/html/rfc4122) URL.
+   - a subresource's URL is a [`urn:uuid:`](https://tools.ietf.org/html/rfc4122) URL.

 3. As the bundle arrives, the browser fulfills those pending subresource fetches from the bundle's contents.